DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 The Department for Education reserves the right to withhold payment if you are no longer studying on an eligible course or employed in an eligible job on the payment date.

+Once you have received the international relocation payment, you will not be asked to pay it back, even if you leave England, your training course or your job as a teacher.

 ### Tax

 If you are on a fee-paying teacher training course, you will not have to pay tax on the international relocation payment.